certbot/certbot/docs/install.rst

-For instance, you may want to create a certificate using the webroot_ plugin for authentication and the apache_ plugin for installation, perhaps because you use a proxy or CDN for SSL and only want to secure the connection between them and your origin server, which cannot use the tls-sni-01_ challenge due to the intermediate proxy.
+For instance, you may want to create a certificate using the webroot_ plugin for authentication and the apache_ plugin for installation, perhaps because you use a proxy or CDN for SSL and only want to secure the connection between them and your origin server, which cannot use the tls_sni_01_challege_ due to the intermediate proxy.

 ::